 world; therefore cultivating a reciprocal relationship of mutual love and

-respect for who we are.
+respect for who we are. - By observing the themes that

 are repeated in the play, we can understand how the child is making sense of